Laumania/FireworksMania.ModTools/README.md

 So, none-coders, fear not.

-Coders, fear not either, you can do custom scripting.
+Coders, fear not either, you can do custom scripting 🤓

 # Getting started
 ## 1. Getting Unity Hub & Git